dicook/JSM19/README.md

-# Slides for JSM19
+# Slides for JSM 2019

-These are the slies for my talk on the origins of the iris data
+These are the slides for my talk on the origins of the iris data.